Flogistix/flux-enterprise-object-client/README.md

 # Flux Enterprise Objects

-Flux Enterprise Objects is secure API for retreiving information on Flogistix units on a customers location.
+Flux Enterprise Objects is secure API for retrieving information on Flogistix units on a customers location.

 The Flux Enterprise Objects API is secured by Auth0 and the client must authorize to Auth0 and retrieve a Bearer Token that is to be used on API calls to retrieve records.